 - Mental status assessment to determine the level of mental deterioration

 Scans to check brain structure and function may be recommended.
-The different types of scans used may include CT scanning (computerised tomography) and MRI (magnetic resonance imaging).
+The different types of scans used may include CT scanning (computerised tomography), MRI (magnetic resonance imaging) and PET (positron emission tomography).

 As there is no known cure for Alzheimer’s disease, treatment focuses on managing symptoms and supporting the person and their family.
 This may include: